tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 In the Project navigator, select ContentView.

 By default, SwiftUI view files declare a structure and a preview.
 The structure conforms to the View protocol and describes the view's content and layout.
 The preview declaration creates a preview for that view.

+Step 6:
+The canvas displays a preview automatically.

+<span style="color: teal">Tip</span>

+If the canvas isn't visible, select Editor > Canvas to show it.